-The workflow driven approval process uses either a CA Process Automation process or a CA Workflow process definition to determine the approval process.
-This option provides the most flexibility.
-The business logic to determine the approver and the number of approval levels is specified in a customizable process or process definition.
-CA Service Catalog provides sample processes and process definitions, including default ones for a single level of manager approval.
+The process or process definition includes the business logic to determine the approver and the number of approval levels. [set the BCSC variable for your book] provides sample processes and process definitions, including default ones for a single level of manager approval.